elliotsymons13/devenvironment/README.md

 tail -f ~/devenvironment/dev-env-setup.log
 ```

-*After this*, optionally install and configure i3 window manager with:
+*After this*, optionally install and configure i3 window manager with the following. **Note that this depends on several of the packages in the packages-to-install list, so the above must be run first.**

 ```bash
 cd ~/devenvironment/